rhiaro/Social-APIs-Brainstorming/socialapi.md

 ## Discovery

 One user may [publish](#publishing) one or more streams of content.
 Streams may be generated automatically or manually, and might be segregated by post type, topic, audience, or any arbitrary criteria decided by the curator of the stream.
-The result of a `GET` on the HTTP URI of an agent MAY include links to other streams, which a consumer could follow to read or subscribe to.
+The result of a `GET` on the HTTP URI of a [profile](#profiles) MAY include links to other streams, which a consumer could follow to read or subscribe to.
 Eg.

 `<link rel="stream" href="http://rhiaro.co.uk/tag/socialwg">`